pymlex/gemma3-1b-countdown-distillation/README.md

 ## Evaluation

-Validation was run on the first `1,000` examples of the validation split with batch size `200`.
-The final result is:

 | Data Type | Validation Split Size | Evaluated Samples | Accuracy |
 |---|---|---|---|
 | No fine-tuning | 1,000 | 1,000 | 0.1310 (131/1000) |